enigma-io/boundless/UIPopover/README.md

 - __autoReposition__ `Boolean`
   (default `true`) if the given alignment settings would take the popover out of bounds, change the alignment as necessary to remain in the viewport

+- __caretComponent__ `ReactElement`
+  (default svg) the JSX that is rendered and used to point at the middle of the anchor element and indicate the context of the popover

 - __captureFocus__ `Boolean`
   (default `false`) see [UIDialog.props.captureFocus](../UIDialog/README.md)